jitsi-contrib/prosody-plugins/auth_hybrid_matrix_token/README.md

 # Hybrid Matrix Token

-This is an authentication module for `Prosody` which supports `Matrix` and standard `Jitsi` token at the same time.
+This module is an authentication provider for `Prosody` which supports `Matrix` and standard `Jitsi` token at the same time.
 The module senses the type of the token and handles it depending on its type.

 ## Installation

-- Copy this script to the Prosody plugins folder.
+- Copy the module into the Prosody plugins folder.
 It's the following folder on
   Debian:

   ```bash